rjkviegas/CV/README.md

 #### Determination

-My achievement of becoming a European Silver Medalist in the sport of Brazilian Jiu Jitsu was down to my commitment to constantly apply myself to improve and learn on a daily basis.
+My achievement of becoming a European Silver Medalist in the sport of Brazilian Jiu Jitsu was due to my commitment to constantly apply myself to improve and learn on a daily basis.
+I would routinely train upwards of 5 hours per day and would stay up to date with the latest techniques and strategies to maximise my chance of success at international compeitions.
 I will embrace the challenge of my first software developer job and will continually look to further my knowledge of programming languages.

 ## Education